Cardinal, 9 others on trial at Vatican in money scandals

 Looming large in the indictment is the London deal approved by the Vatican secretariat of state.
 An initial 200 million euros (now nearly $240 million) was sunk into a fund operated by an Italian businessman.
 Half that money went into the real estate venture in the swank Chelsea neighborhood, an investment which eventually cost 350 million euros.
 By 2018, the original investment was losing money, and the Vatican scrambled to find an exit strategy.

-Defendants include Cecilia Marogna, a former chief of staff in the Vatican secretariat of state, who was hired by Becciu as an external security consultant.
+Defendants include Cecilia Marogna, who was hired by Becciu as an external security consultant.
 Prosecutors allege she embezzled 575,000 euros in Vatican funds that Becciu had authorized for use as a ransom to free Catholic hostages abroad.
 Marogna has contended that charges she ran up were reimbursement of her intelligence-related expenses and other money was her compensation.